Part 0 · Entry

 What this book is

-The Tao of Lucidity is an existential philosophy built for the age of AI4, containing ontology, ethics, practical methods, and political philosophy.
-It is both philosophy and a way of living.
-It is not a religion: no god, no revelation, no ritual, no promise of salvation.
+The Tao of Lucidity is an existential philosophy built for the age of AI4.
+It is not a religion: no god, no revelation, no promise of salvation.
 It is a path, not a temple: one of its own ethical propositions states that dogmatic attachment to The Tao of Lucidity itself violates its spirit.

 It asks you to believe nothing supernatural.
 It conflicts with no religion: you can be a Buddhist, a Christian, an atheist, and still walk the Tao of Lucidity.
-It is a friend of science, respecting empirical inquiry without depending on any specific scientific theory; a neighbor of religion, sharing deep intuitions with Buddhism’s “emptiness,” Christian mysticism’s “divine darkness,” and Daoism’s “mystery upon mystery,” but replacing no faith.
-It defends human existential value, but on the basis of mode of being, not utility; it does not claim humans are “better” than AI, because “stronger or weaker” is simply the wrong scale for measuring existence.
+It defends human existential value on the basis of mode of being, not utility; it does not claim humans are “better” than AI, because “stronger or weaker” is simply the wrong scale for measuring existence.

 It will evolve (its version history is part of the text), adjust in the face of evidence, and say “I don’t know.”
 Cognitive humility (P7) is a structural feature, not rhetorical modesty.